charliewatson1504/CI_MS1_TSP/README.md

 - [Font Awesome](https://fontawesome.com/)
 Used for various icons throughout the site
 - [Bootstrap](https://getbootstrap.com/)
 Used for creating a responsive navigation bar used in every header of each page.
 Also used for creting a modal for a booking form used on each page.
 Modals were used for services page in which an accordion was created using bootstrap for each service category.
+Bootstrap also used for creating a carousel for the review section
 - [Google Maps](https://www.google.com/maps)
 Used to embed a map to the salon located on the contact us page
 - [Am I responsive](http://ami.responsivedesign.is/)